Overview

 Managing Presets

-Alchemy includes a robust preset system for saving and recalling your element combinations and settings.
+Alchemy includes a preset system for saving and recalling your element combinations and settings.
+All presets are saved in XML format with complete parameter states.
 Access the Preset Browser from the top-left corner of the interface.

 Saving Presets